gijzelaerr/php-secookie/README.md

 # Security

-It is also **very** important that you update your PHP settings in `php.ini` on your host.
+It is also **very** important that you update your PHP Session settings in `php.ini` on your host.
 See _The Fast Track to Safe and Secure PHP Sessions_, linked below in the resources.

 # Resources